Azerbaijan GP: Lando Norris and Yuki Tsunoda could miss out on Sprint qualifying finale after tyre gamble

 Lando Norris and Yuki Tsunoda used up all of their soft tyres during Azerbaijan GP practice and Qualifying; neither driver can participate in the final part of Saturday's Sprint Shootout; watch Azerbaijan host F1's first Sprint Shootout live on Sky Sports from 9am Sat

-Lando Norris and Yuki Tsunoda could be left unable to participate in the final part of the Azerbaijan Grand Prix Sprint Showdown on Saturday after taking a tyre gamble in Qualifying on Friday.
+Lando Norris and Yuki Tsunoda could be left unable to participate in the final part of the Azerbaijan Grand Prix Sprint Shootout on Saturday after taking a tyre gamble in Qualifying on Friday.

 Formula 1 is debuting a new Sprint format in Baku, which has seen a second qualifying session - that sets the grid for Saturday's shortened race - added to the schedule in place of a second practice session.